spesmilo/electrum-docs/gpg-check.rst

   gpg:          There is no indication that the signature belongs to the owner.

 As it simply means you have not established a web of trust with other GPG users

-Remember to check again the pgp signature every time you make a new download